gklijs/kotlin-coroutines-demo/README.md

 This provides an api, where we can pass a function which will be called once the future is completed.
 This won't help much when run in the usual way, since we still need to `get()` the resulting future, otherwise the program will end before the Integers are logged.
-When run with `same_thread` we apply a similar trick as with the futures, first creating the futures and then calling `get()` on them. `gradle run --args='-a callable -t 20 -r same_thread -d 500'` this also completes in half a second, this time it's logged from the Timer thread used in the Java part however, as can be seen from logs like: `2021-11-08T20:34:08.647508Z - received number: 00019 - logged from Timer-0`.
+When run with `same_thread_complicated` we apply a similar trick as with the futures, first creating the futures and then calling `get()` on them. `gradle run --args='-a callable -t 20 -r same_thread_complicated -d 500'` thus also completes in half a second, this time it's logged from the Timer thread used in the Java part however, as can be seen from logs
+like: `2021-11-08T20:34:08.647508Z - received number: 00019 - logged from Timer-0`.

-With coroutines we can use the callback to create a `suspendCoroutine` that resumes when the callback is called.
+With coroutines, we can use the callback to create a `suspendCoroutine` that resumes when the callback is called.
 So we no longer need to check each time and delay, but we just 'wait' for the result till we can continue.
+This code is much more readable compared to the construct needed for `same_thread_complicated`.
+Using the suspended coroutines `gradle run --args='-a callable -t 20 -r suspended -d 500'` completes in about half a second.

-### <a id="unsafe_consumer">unsafe_consumer</a>
+### <a id="Unsafe Consumer">unsafe_consumer</a>

 TODO

-### <a id="safe_consumer">safe_consumer</a>
+### <a id="Safe Consumer">safe_consumer</a>

 TODO